CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 #### The Opera House
 A large, half-round building with a cobbled plaza surrounding it serves as a hideout for many survivors.

+#### The Stairs-Quarter
+The stairs-quarter is named after its many stairs.
+The already very narrow alleys are a further challenge due to the many steps and large variance in height.

+Once something of a tourist attraction, this quarter is now a labyrinth of death.
+But perhaps that could be of advantage?
+It would be easy to lose one's enemies in these winding passages.